-The proposed 10 band graphic equalizer circuit can be used in conjunction with any existing home theater system to get an enhanced 10 stage audio processing.
+The proposed 10 band graphic equalizer circuit can be used in conjunction with any existing audio amplifier system to get an enhanced 10 stage audio processing, and customized tone control.

 The Circuit Concept

 The unit is quite simple to use.
-Al one has to do is feed the TV or PC audio input to this circuit and hook the output with the existing home theater amplifier.
+All one has to do is feed the TV or PC audio input to this circuit and hook the output with the existing home theater amplifier.

 Next, it would be just a matter of adjusting the given 10 band controls and enjoying the vastly improved sound quality.